itepastra/thesis/planning/main.typ

 = Personal Data <s1>

-The current title I'm using is: ....
+The current title I'm using is: Hardware Topology Inspired Quantum Ansatz Design

 My name is Noa Puk Aarts, and my student number is 6292755.

-The project is done as part of the .... research group.
+The project is done as part of the Quantum Machine Learning research group.

 My responsible supervisor is Sebastian Feld, and my daily supervisor is Koen Mesman.